 Discussion: SBP should be expanded in the first use.
 However, the words in it should begin with lowercase letter.

-Modifications: Editor: Please modify P17L40 following page/line as indicated:
+Modifications: Editor: Please modify draft 0.2, P18L40-44 following page/line as indicated:

 Sensing by proxy (SBP) enables a non-AP STA to obtain sensing measurements of the channel between an AP and one or more non-AP STAs or between a receive antenna and a transmit antenna of an AP.
-With the execution of the SBP procedure, it is possible for a non-AP STA to obtain sensing measurements necessary for detecting and tracking changes in the environment.
+With the execution of the SBP procedure, it is possible for a non-AP STA to obtain sensing measurements useful to estimate features such as range, velocity, and motion of objects in an area of interest(#111).